 Year 3 Semester 1 & 2 Credits 5 ECTS Module Manager Ernst van Weperen, e.j.vanweperen@hhs.nl Entry Requirements None Method Process based with a strong foundation in both research skills, professional iterative communication with clients.
 Weekly feedback based on progress Direct validation with assignment provider Learning styles are auditory (weekly instructions), visual (graphs, presentations, reports), verbal (writing and presenting), and social (group work) Assessment Exam: You will present you overall findings at the end of the semester.
 The presentation and blueprint report consist of 3 main chapters/ group products Product 1: A structured presentation and report of the organisation and various challenges in faces, and in particular the challenge the research will focus on in product 3.
 To be handed in in Brightspace and via e-mail of your module instructor at the end of term 1.
 (30%) Product 2; a structured scan of the external environment the organisation operates in.
 To be handed in as part of the overall report via Brightspace at the end of term 2 (30%) Product 3: a solution to the challenge the organisation wants an answer to.
 Examples include but are not limited to effective trade fair representation and a script for an event the organisation wants to host.
 (40%) The total assessment has a minimum average grade of 5,5, and a minimum grade of a 4.5 for each of the element Course Material Dependant on Assignment Provider Course Outline Students take on the day to day role of professional account managers for their account/client.
 The account can take the shape of a Dutch Small or Medium Sized Enterprise (SMEs) that is planning to invest, expand, or strengthen their position in a neighbouring European market, and needs to understand its characteristics of key trends and actors, including the impact of EU and national regulatory frameworks.
 But the account can also be a governmental organisation such as a municipality that is seeking to understand the implications of specific EU legislation, and how to best translate the legislation to their unique environment, or an NGO for that matter that is seeking to gain access to funding.
 These organisations or assignment providers are real-life organisations that as such act as real-life assignment providers.
-Learning Outcomes facilitate their external SME assignment provider(s).
+Success in this elective is defined by the students' ability, both individually and as a group, to meet the requirements set out in their assignment by that assignment provider, and where possible go beyond those expectations.
+Student activities include, but are not limited to; research design, market analysis, networking, and overall professional communication that includes finding out what the true needs and demands of assignment providers are by asking the right questions, and following up on those questions to optimally Learning Outcomes facilitate their external SME assignment provider(s).
 The student is able to reflect on their own values, attitudes and abilities in relation to key competencies of a professional account manager.